This bright beetroot soup is loaded with flavor and absolutely delicious.

 Cabbage – green or purple cabbage.

-Potatoes – Russet, golden, or Yukon.
+Potatoes – Russet, golden, or Yukon will work.

 Step 1.
 Gather the ingredients.
-Wash, peel, and prep all vegetables: slice cabbage, cut potatoes into small cubes, peel and dice onion, dice garlic, peel and shred beets, slice cabbage thinly.
+Wash, peel, and prep all vegetables: slice cabbage, cut potatoes into small cubes, peel and dice onion, dice garlic, peel and shred beets, and slice cabbage thinly.

 Step 2.
-Turn instant pot to ‘saute” setting.
-In the instant pot insert add ghee or olive oil, wait till completely melted, and covers the bottom of the pot.
+Turn the instant pot to the ‘saute” setting.
+In the instant pot insert, add ghee or olive oil, wait till completely melted, and cover the bottom of the pot.

-Step 4.
+Step 6.
 Seal and pressure cook.
-Close the instant pot, press pressure cook and set the setting high pressure for a cooking time of 18 minutes.
+Close the instant pot, press pressure cook, and set the setting to high pressure for a cooking time of 18 minutes.

-Adjust instant pot borscht amount based on your needs.
+Adjust the instant pot borscht amount based on your needs.
 This instant pot borscht recipe makes 8 servings.

-I used organic Russet potatoes with skin on, just a good scrub before and some imperfections removal.
+I used organic Russet potatoes with skin on, just a good scrub before, and some imperfections removal.

 Eat borscht with sour cream, thick plain yogurt, or a dollop of mayo.
 Top the bowl of borscht with fresh chopped dill.
 Served with sourdough or fresh rye bread.